yehudacohen/alchemy/alchemy-web/docs/providers/fs/file.md

 # File

-The File resource in Alchemy allows you to create and manage files within the filesystem, ensuring automatic directory creation and proper cleanup on deletion.
-This resource is part of the Alchemy Infrastructure-as-Code (IaC) library, which is designed to be lightweight and embeddable in any JavaScript environment.
-For more information, visit the [Alchemy GitHub repository](https://github.com/alchemy).
+The File resource allows you to create and manage files in the filesystem with automatic directory creation and cleanup on deletion.

 # Minimal Example